Special Needs Information

 - providing training for teaching and support staff

 - helping us to assess needs, plan next steps and review progress.

 How do we evaluate the impact of our SEND provision?

 Interventions are carefully monitored to evaluate their impact following the four-step process - assess, plan, do and review.
 Class teachers and the SENCO measure the effectiveness of the interventions adapting where necessary and planning the next steps when targets have been met.
 The Leadership Team and SENCO monitor pupil progress and regular review meetings help teachers to understand the next steps for their children.

 How do we handle concerns, from parents of children with SEND, about provision made at the school?

 We value the constructive input of parents/carers and believe that the most effective way to help all children is through open and honest dialogue.
 Any concerns should be brought to our attention so that they can be resolved quickly.
-The class teacher is usually the first person to speak to about any concerns, then the Inclusion Manager and the Head teacher.
+The class teacher is usually the first person to speak to about any concerns, then the SENCO and the Head teacher.
 If you feel that this has not resolved the matter, then we have a school complaints policy which outlines the complaints procedure (see policies page).

 Who can young people and parents contact if they have concerns?